 Was it difficult to combine all those wide ranging elements into a cohesive script?

 The screenplay took about six months to put together as it went through multiple rewrites to finally settle on a version I felt was strong enough to translate visually.
 It was important for me to tell a complete story in just under ten minutes and that was the real challenge.
-It was also important for me that the film resonate with audiences universally regardless of their ethnicity or profession.
+It was also important for me that the film resonates with audiences universally regardless of their ethnicity or profession.

 Given our collective experience with terrorist videos the opening moments of Abroad feel very provocative, was that something you wrestled with at all?